theicechol/metamoles-wiki/Literature-Review.md

 See further explanation in the [full review](https://doi.org/10.1371/journal.pone.0179130)

 **Jeffryes et al. MINEs: open access databases of computationally predicted enzyme promiscuity products for untargeted metabolomics. *J Cheminform* (2015) 7:44.**
 > The authors created MINEs as an extension to databases with known enzyme products and metabolites.
 The [database](http://minedatabase.mcsanl.gov) was populated using the Biochemical Network Integrated Computational Explorer algorithm to propose novel chemical structures and reactions for the database.
-These novel entries are suspected enzyme sidereactions that account for the currently unidentified peaks in metabolomics (mostly LCMS) data.
+These novel entries are suspected enzyme side reactions that account for the currently unidentified peaks in metabolomics (mostly LCMS) data.

 *Could be useful in terms of predicted enzyme promiscuity*

-See further explanation in the [full review](temp link)
+See further explanation in the [full review](https://github.com/theicechol/metamoles/blob/master/Related%20articles/MINEsOpenAccessDatabasesOfComp.pdf)